Computer Science and Information Systems Courses

 CSCI 573 - Big Data Computing and Analytics

 Big Data computing is a new computing paradigm, involving analysis of large quantities of data in industry and science communities.
 It has led to the development of large distributed systems with thousands of computing servers and disks connected over a high-speed network.
 For such distributed systems, there are several challenges of performance, scalability, and reliability as well as data storage.
 The goal of this course is to study modern technologies that are used to construct big-data computing systems and methods and tools for big-data analytics.
 Topics of interest include big-data computing paradigms, big-data storage, and big-data analytics.
-Prerequisites: CSCI 526, CSCI 530, or instructor's consent.
+Prerequisites: CSCI 526 or instructor's consent.

 CSCI 574 - Machine Learning

-CSCI 577 - Comp Sys Performance Eval
+CSCI 577 - Computer System Performance Evaluation

-CSCI 581 - Computer and Network Security
+CSCI 581 - Network Security

 CSCI 587 - SECURE PROTOCOLS